 The Anatolian Goddess of Ayasolak becomes Artemis of Ephesus

-The origin of Artemis and her cult are “shrouded in obscurity” and predate the Ionians settling in south-western Anatolia around 1050 BCE.
+The origin of Artemis and her cult are “shrouded in obscurity” and predates the Ionians settling in south-western Anatolia around 1050 BCE.
 Nevertheless Dieter Knibbe, a foremost archaeologist of ancient Ephesus, suggests the goddess started out as a sacred tree on the south western slopes of Mount Ayasolak.
 Knibbe writes that Artemis began as a “tree goddess and a timeless symbol of fertility”.
 The earliest statues of the goddess of Ayasolak are thought to have been carved from wood, without detail, but decorated with removable items.
 There was a custom throughout western Anatolia of dressing and decorating archaic cult statues.

 At some unknown point, the Ionians named the indigenous Anatolian goddess after the Greek goddess Artemis.
-When king Croesus of Lydia conquered Ephesus in around 550 BCE, he promoted the Anatolian, that is, Ephesian, Artemis “to the position of first-ranking deity”, and he funded the first marble temple built for her.
+When king Croesus of Lydia conquered Ephesus in around 550 BCE, he promoted the Anatolian, that is, the Ephesian, Artemis “to the position of first-ranking deity”, and he funded the first marble temple built for her.
 Around the same time, probably to coincide with the building of the temple, a new cult statue of Artemis was carved by the famous sculptor Endoios.
-This statue is believed to have looked like an ordinary, and unadorned, young woman.
+This statue is believed to have looked like an ordinary and unadorned young woman.

 Adapting to political influences and the changing social culture in Ephesus, the goddess and her cult evolved.
 Like most cults in the Greek world, the cult of Artemis underwent a process of Hellenisation, and some of the mythology and attributes of the Greek Artemis were attributed to the Ephesian Artemis.
 The removable decorations of Artemis probably changed overtime too, but around 150 BCE, if not before, her attire became somewhat standardised.
 The earliest representation of this standardised figure, that can be dated, is found on cistophoric coins minted in Ephesus in 133 BCE.
 As well as coins, numerous statues show a uniformity in how the goddess was represented: her clothing, as well as her person, now being cast in metal or carved in stone.
 In this standard representation, Artemis typically wears a crown, garments, and accessories that are intricate and rich in symbolism.